yuweitu/1007_project/README.md

 ### Part 6: Test

 For test, you should download complete data set from [here](https://www.dropbox.com/sh/lk7ec8gjanuwnhk/AADyjXYQw-8imLqCsw3N8PZaa?dl=0), and delete the sample data set.
-Then go to the h1b_test folder, You can run the test by enter
+You can run the test by enter
 ```
-$ cd h1b_test
 $ python [test].py
 ```